feature-engine/feature_engine/docs/user_guide/encoding/WoEEncoder.rst

     plt.grid(axis='y')
     plt.show()

 In the following plot, we can see the WoE for different categories of the variable 'age':

 .. figure:: ../../images/woe_encoding.png
    :width: 600
    :figclass: align-center
    :align: left

-   WoE for Age
+|
+|
+|
+|
+|
+|
+|
+|
+|
+|
+|
+|
+|
+|
+|
+|
+|

 The WoE values are in the y-axis, and the categories are in the x-axis.
 We see that the WoE values are monotonically increasing, which is the expected behavior of the WoE.
-If we check the category 4 (which is a label), we can see the WoE is around -0.45 which means that it has a small portion of positive cases compared to negative cases.
-This means that this category has a low probability of survival.
+If we look at category 4, we can see the WoE is around -0.45 which means that in this age bracket there was a small portion of positive cases (people who survived) compared to negative cases (non-survivors).
+In other words, people within this age interval had a low probability of survival.

 Adding a model to the pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To complete the demo, we can add a logistic regression model to the pipeline to obtain predictions of survival after the variable transformation.
+To complete the demo, we can add a logistic regression model to the pipeline to obtain
+predictions of survival after the variable transformation.

 .. code:: python